AKM: Sights

 The AKM's notched rear tangent iron sight is calibrated in 100 m increments from 100 to 1000 m and compared with the AK-47 the leaf's position teeth that secure the sliding adjustable notch were transferred over from the right to the left edge of the ramp.

-The front sight is a post adjustable for elevation in the field and has a slightly different shape with the "ears" being angled with the back of the base instead of strait and its bottom portion is more narrow compared with the AK-47.
+The front sight is a post adjustable for elevation in the field and has a slightly different shape with the "ears" being angled with the back of the base instead of straight and its bottom portion is more narrow compared with the AK-47.
 Horizontal adjustment requires a special drift tool and is done by the armoury before issue or if the need arises by an armourer after issue.
 The sight line elements are approximately 48.5 mm over the bore axis.
 The "point-blank range" battle zero setting "П" on the 7.62×39mm AKM rear tangent sight element corresponds to a 300 m zero.
 For the AKM combined with service cartridges the 300 m battle zero setting limits the apparent "bullet rise" within approximately -5 to +31 cm relative to the line of sight.
 Soldiers are instructed to fire at any target within this range by simply placing the sights on the center of mass (the belt buckle, according to Russian and former Soviet doctrine) of the enemy target.
 Any errors in range estimation are tactically irrelevant, as a well-aimed shot will hit the torso of the enemy soldier.